chipweinberger/flutter_blue_plus/README.md

 | lastValueStream   | :white_check_mark: | :white_check_mark: |        | Stream of lastValue + onValueReceived          |

-## Troubleshooting
+## Debugging

-The easiest way to debug issues in FlutterBluePlus is to first make local copy.
+The easiest way to debug issues in FlutterBluePlus is to make your own local copy.

 ```
 cd /user/downloads